Good communication is just as stimulating as black coffee, and just as hard to sleep after. – Anne Morrow Lindbergh

 Once the agency has an idea about your customer, their demographics, age, gender, geography, etc. they can do their job with much more precision.
 You can also include customer pain points and their solution in this section.
 If your team has already developed a detailed buyer persona, this would be a great place to add those notes here.

-4. Map Out Competitors
+Step 4.
+Map Out Competitors

-This section should include all your businesses in your niche who are targeting the same customer as you are.
+This section should include all your businesses in your niche that are targeting the same customer as you are.
 You can learn from their strategies, keep a tab on their campaigns, decipher their most successful products, and learn from their failed attempts.

 Add a list of all your competitors here to make sure the agency or external organization working on the project can quickly grab an idea of the type of businesses they are up against.
 While you add your competitor’s list, another great idea would be to add your strengths and weaknesses as a brand and how you stand out from the competition.